orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - full range: 0 to 5V, 0 to 50 mA
 - limited range: 1 to 3.9 V, 3uA to 40mA

-Harvester - lower current limit
+Harvester - low current measurement-limit

-- below 1-2 uA drain the voltage seems to invert, not caring about the set-voltage of the DAC
+- draining below 1-2 uA -> voltage seems to invert (SMU reports -0.3V), not caring about the set-voltage of the DAC
-- around -0.3 V reported by SMU
-- adc-current values start at 11k for sinking currents, but in this mode the value "jumps" down ~3k, nothing in between
-- adc increment is 223 nA, resulting in theoretical 58.4 mA range
+- adc-current values are equal to "zero"
-- diode seems to block, because voltage below is similar high to DAC-Voltage
+- diode blocks (later tests show 2nA reverse current), because voltage at cathode (opAmp-Out) is similar high to DAC-Voltage
 - something seems to reverse leak current -> tldr: it is the OPA189 Negative Input Pin
     - **OPA189 input** can leak max +-1 nA (input bias current) and differential input impedance is 100 MOhm (100nA to 10V)
     - AD8421 inputs can leak max 2x +-500 pA, tests show < 1 nA